dsgriffin/nft-timelines/README.md

 ## Earliest Hashed NFTs On Bitcoin

-~99% of early Bitcoin NFTs lacked any kind of onchain link to the data/art they represented.
-This is about the ~1%.
+~99% of early Bitcoin NFTs lacked cryptographic proof linking them to the data/art they represented.
+This table is about the ~1%.

 [View Live Timeline](https://dsgriffin.github.io/nft-timelines/earliest-hashed-nfts-on-bitcoin/)